brimdata/zync/README.md

 ## Description

-`zync` has two sub-commands for synchronizing data to/from Kafka:
+`zync` has two sub-commands for synchronizing data to and from Kafka:
+* `zync to-kafka` - syncs data from a Zed data pool to a Kafka topic
 * `zync from-kafka` - syncs data from a Kafka topic to a Zed data pool
-* `zync to-kafka` - syncs data from a Zed data pool to a Kafka topic

 Currently, only the binary
 [Kavka/Avro format](https://docs.confluent.io/current/schema-registry/serializer-formatter.html#wire-format)